NJahreis/moodle-enrol_campusonline/README.md

 # CAMPUSonline enrolment sync

-This plugin syncs courses, enrolments and (on demand) users from CAMPUSoline.
+This plugin syncs courses, enrolments and (on demand) users from CAMPUSonline.

 ## Official Moodle Plugin Directory